Disaster recovery for planned failover

 4. Select Add broadcast message.

-If you have any runners connected to your current secondary, see how to handle them during the failover.
+• If you have any runners connected to your current secondary: See how to handle secondary runners during the failover.

 Prevent updates to the primary site

-To ensure that all data is replicated to a secondary site, updates (write requests) need to be disabled on the primary site:
+To ensure that all data replicates to a secondary site, disable updates (write requests) on the primary site to give the secondary site time to catch up:

 1. Enable maintenance mode on the primary site.